harsha123e/selenium-web-testing/README.md

 ## GitHub Actions

 The test suite is integrated with GitHub Actions.
 Tests are automatically executed on push or manually triggered from the Actions tab.
+Reports are generated on successful test execution.

 ## Test Report

+Generated using pytest-html

 ![image](https://github.com/user-attachments/assets/e58a1212-6b9b-41ec-a190-5dd4efcad974)